Kolomona/km-todo/ai/ProjectStatusBoard.md

 ## Archive
 ### 2024-12-20
+- [UPDATED] Admin credentials changed from loKonoma!!!!!11111 to kmToDo1!1! for better security and naming consistency.
+Updated prisma/seed.ts and README.md.
+Database successfully seeded with new credentials and comprehensive sample data (3 projects, 10 todos, 3 time logs, 1 recurring pattern, 3 messages).
 - [RESOLVED] #122 '+ Add Todo' button does not work in project todos view - Implemented missing functionality for the Add Todo button in project detail page.
 Button now opens TodoModal with project context pre-filled.
 Users can add todos directly from project view.
 Added comprehensive unit tests (24/24 passing).
 - [RESOLVED] Login issue after database seeding - Fixed cookie configuration in src/lib/auth.ts.
 Changed SameSite from 'none' to 'lax' for localhost development.
-This resolved 401 Unauthorized errors in browser and allows successful login with admin@example.com / loKonoma!!!!!11111.
+This resolved 401 Unauthorized errors in browser and allows successful login with admin@example.com / kmToDo1!1!.
 - [RESOLVED] #121 Missing edit/delete actions in project list views - Implemented comprehensive CRUD actions for todos, members, and messages in project detail page.
 Added edit/delete buttons with proper modals and confirmation dialogs.
 All list views now have consistent UX patterns.
 - [RESOLVED] #120 Next.js 15 params Promise build error - Fixed by awaiting params Promise in API route for Next.js 15 compatibility
 - [RESOLVED] #119 Main content/sidebar vertical misalignment - Fixed by refactoring AuthenticatedLayout to use flex row at root.
 Sidebar and main content are now flush to the top, responsive, and accessible.